fanjindong/go-rede/README.md

 - Push

-Push an element to rede and set a snooze time.
+Push an element to `rede` and set a snooze time.
 The element will not wake up until the time is up.
 - Pull

-Pull an element and remove it from rede.
+Pull an element and remove it from `rede`.
 - Look

 View the remaining snooze time of an element.
 - Ttn

-View the remaining snooze time of the element that wakes up fastest in rede.
+View the remaining snooze time of the element that wakes up fastest in `rede`.
 - Poll

 Poll the elements that have woken up.